 Journal article

-The Impact of Alcoholism on Sleep Evoked Delta Frequency Responses
+The Impact of Alcoholism on Sleep Evoked Δ Frequency Responses

 Abstract

-BACKGROUND: K-complexes (KCs) are evoked delta frequency electroencephalogram (EEG) responses during sleep that occur when large numbers of healthy cortical cells burst fire in a synchronized manner.
+Background: K-complexes (KCs) are evoked δ frequency electroencephalogram (EEG) responses during sleep that occur when large numbers of healthy cortical cells burst fire in a synchronized manner.
 The KC amplitude and incidence are sensitive measures of normal healthy brain aging.
 Given the known neurodegenerative consequences of alcohol abuse it was hypothesized that alcoholism would be associated with further KC amplitude and incidence reductions.
-METHODS: Eighty-four subjects (42 alcoholics) screened for medical, psychiatric, and sleep problems participated.
+Methods: Eighty-four subjects (42 alcoholics) screened for medical, psychiatric, and sleep problems participated.
 The protocol involved the presentation of auditory stimuli during stage 2 sleep throughout a night in the laboratory.
-The KCs wer..
+The KCs were id..

 View full abstract